 The Reach the Beach ride, benefiting the American Lung Association, starts from four different locations: Portland (101 miles), Carlton (72 miles), Amity (55 miles) and Grand Ronde (26 miles).
 All 3,000 riders then converge on Cape Kiwanda in Pacific City.

-For gravel grinders, the Cycle Oregon Gravel ride takes tires to the roads less traveled with multiple route options over two days in May; the 2020 lineup includes the open roads of Tygh Valley.
+For gravel grinders, the Cycle Oregon Gravel ride takes tires to the roads less traveled with multiple route options over two days in May.

 Also at the beach, the Cannon Beach Fat Bike Festival pumps a whole weekend with fun including beach rides, scavenger hunts, games and bonfires.